IshanRupwate/Mini-Project/README.md

 Using C++ I have created a small mini game "Casino Royale".

 Rules of Casino Royale:
-1.Bet an amount for a number between 1 to 10.
+1.Bet an amount for a number between 1 to 10.
 2.If he predicts the number right he gets tenfold of his betting amount.
-3.If he loses he loses his money.
+3.If he loses he loses three times his money.

 Working: